barriosjorge/gmt_docs/src/architecture-modules.rst

 according to their affinity or relationships.
 The SWC reference architecture16 defines a guide for organizing subsystem components into a set of canonical packages.
-Examples of packages and their components are shown in Tables on :ref:`control-packages` and :ref:`core-components`.
+Examples of packages and their components are shown in Tables on :ref:`table-control_packages` and :ref:`figure-core_components`.
 Which packages exist in which subsystem depends on the specific functionality (e.g., some subsystems do not require special calibration components, or do not interface with hardware devices).
-The tables below describe this pattern, split in two categories:
+The tables below describe this pattern, split in two
+categories:

-  * :ref:`Control Packages <control-packages>` – These packages are included in subsystems that involve the control of optomechanical hardware Devices.
+  * :ref:`Control Packages <table-control_packages>` – These packages are included in
+    subsystems that involve the control of optomechanical hardware Devices.

   * :ref:`Operation Support Packages <operation-support-packages>` – These